marnusw/date-fns-tz/README.md

 <a href="https://www.buymeacoffee.com/marnusw" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+## ESM and CommonJS

+As of `v1.3.0` this library supports native ESM imports in Node.js.
+It is important to use the proper import path for your use case.
+Set the `type` property in your project's `package.json` to either `module`, for ESM, or `commonjs` and

+- For **ESM** import from `date-fns-tz/esm` or its sub-paths
+- For **CommonJS** import from `date-fns-tz` or its sub-paths

+Even when using ESM some CommonJS imports from `date-fns` will be used until they support ESM natively as well [date-fns#1781](https://github.com/date-fns/date-fns/issues/1781).
+This is because an ESM projects cannot use ESM imports from a library that doesn't specify `{"type": "module"}`.

 ## Table of Contents

 - [Overview](#overview)